Itinerary

 Transfer to Havana

-During the drive, our travel staff will introduce themselves and give you some important information about Havana.
-Brief stop in Plaza de la Revolución to see ministries, monument to José Marti, and the colossal famous image of Che Guevara.
+During the drive, our travel staff will introduce themselves and give you some important information about Havana driving passed Plaza de la Revolución where you’ll see ministries, a monument to José Marti, and the colossal famous image of Che Guevara.

 Che Guevara at in Plaza de la Revolución